ibogar/strix-front/README.md

-#Strix - a great way to share knowledge
+# Strix - a great way to share knowledge

+Front end repository of the project